Have Tom Cruise Ever Won An Oscar?

 Cruise’s second Oscar nomination came in 1990 for his portrayal of Vietnam War veteran Ron Kovic in “Born on the Fourth of July.”
 This powerful performance showcased Cruise’s range as an actor, but he was once again unsuccessful in securing the award, losing to Daniel Day-Lewis for his role in “My Left Foot.”

 The third and final nomination for Cruise came in 1997 for his role as Jerry Maguire, a sports agent who experiences a moral awakening.
-Despite the film’s success and Cruise’s captivating performance, he was once again left empty-handed, with Cuba Gooding Jr. taking home the Oscar for Best Supporting Actor.
+Despite the film’s success and Cruise’s captivating performance, he was once again overlooked, with Cuba Gooding Jr. taking home the Oscar for Best Supporting Actor.

 FAQ: